LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/phrase_3.rst.txt

 the ``Input-Rest`` difference list of tokens.
 In the most common case, ``GrammarRuleBody`` is a non-terminal defined by a grammar rule.
 This built-in method is declared private and thus cannot be used as a message to an object.
-When using a back-end Prolog compiler supporting a module system, calls in the format ``phrase(Module:GrammarRuleBody, Input, Rest)`` may also be used.
+When using a backend Prolog compiler supporting a module system, calls in the format ``phrase(Module:GrammarRuleBody, Input, Rest)`` may also be used.